-- discuss the cell theory - explain the cellular organisation of the human body - discuss the types and functions of the various body membranes - discuss the importance of cell division in the human body - explain the processes of replication, transcription, and translation.
+- At the end of this unit, you should be able to: - i.
+Discuss the cell theory - ii.
+Explain the cellular organization of the human body. - iii.
+Discuss the types and functions of the various body membranes - iv.
+Discuss the importance of cell division in the human body. - v.
+Explain the processes of replication, transcription, and translation.

-3.1 Cell Theory
+3.1 Cell theory